akeneo/pim-helpcenter/content/md/imports-exports/tailored-import.md

 1. Now, upload the file you need to import.
 This step will help the PIM to assess the structure of your file.
 Note that the products in the uploaded file won't be imported at this step.
     ::: warning
     Limitations have been set for each uploaded file:
-    * It should have a maximum of 500 columns.
+    * Maximum of 500 columns.
-    * Its size should be a maximum of 50 MB.
+    * Maximum 50 MB file size.
     :::
 1. Once uploaded, you'll have to set different fields:
     * The appropriate sheet in your spreadsheet.
-    * The row where are located the headers.
+    * The row where the header is located.
     * The row where the first product is displayed.
     * The column where the first product information is displayed.
     * The unique identifier column (this column will be automatically mapped to the "SKU" attribute in the PIM).
     ::: warning
-    Before you click on `Confirm`, please make sure the configuration you set is right.
-Once this step has been confirmed, you won't be able to change it and you would have to create another import profile if you wanted to set it differently.
+    Before you click on `Confirm`, please verify your configuration.
+Once this step has been confirmed, you won't be able to change it and you would have to create another import profile if you want to set it differently.
     :::
-1. Click on `Confirm` and you'll notice the mapping structure has already an attribute mapped.
+1. Click on `Confirm` and you'll notice the mapping structure already has an attribute mapped.
 This attribute is the SKU which was selected in the step 3 above.

 ::: warning
 Limitations have been set for each Tailored Import profile:
-* Files must contain a maximum of 500 columns.
+* Maximum 500 columns.
 * You can add up to 4 sources in a single column.
 * Text fields are limited to 255 characters.
 :::